saseivanovski/Challenges-JS-React/README.md

-# Challenges from Udemy projects
+# Challenges of projects from Udemy courses